 Roast Potatoes Recipe with Bacon & Beer

-Well I have to say that in the end these beer and bacon roasted potatoes were absolutely delish.
 This dish honestly didn’t even taste like a bunch of leftovers because that’s what the splash of beer and the handful of diced bacon were as well.
-I loved the color on those roasted potatoes and their crunch.
+I also loved the color on those roasted potatoes and their crunch.

-You can of course prepare this recipe with freshly cooked potatoes.
-I don’t know about you but I think that boiled potatoes that have chilled in the fridge overnight are extra crunchy after roasting.
+You can of course prepare this beer roast potatoes recipe with freshly cooked potatoes.
+I don’t know about you but I think that boiled potatoes that have chilled in the fridge overnight are extra crunchy when you roast them afterwards.

-Yes, I have to admit that I sometimes boil an extra portion of potatoes while preparing dinner.
+Yes, I have to admit that I sometimes boil an extra portion of potatoes while I am preparing dinner.
 Just so that I can make this recipe the day after!

 Do you love potatoes and bacon?

-Then also check out another yummy classic: my German potato salad!
+Then you should also check out another yummy classic: my German potato salad!

 - 1 ½ lbs cooked potatoes (675 g)